 2 frozen bananas, 2 servings of Cacao magic, 2 cups of plant-based milk, 2 tablespoons of psyllium husk (optional, for extra fiber), 1 cup of frozen spinach, 1 cup of frozen mixed berries, 2 servings of super green, 2 servings of PBfit peanut butter, and a cup of ice.

-Blend everything except for cacao magic in a high-speed blender.
-If you’re using the psyllium husk, the texture will be gooey, otherwise, expect a more watery texture.
+Blend everything except for cacao magic and the psyllium husk in a high-speed blender.
 Pour the ingredients in whatever container you like.
 Add the cacao magic with a dessert spoon.
+If you’re using the psyllium husk, add it now- the texture will be gooey with the psyllium husk.
 Mix well.
 This should satisfy your sweet tooth, and fill you up until the next mealtime!

 Transparency/ Disclosure: I’m an Amazon associate.
 This means that if you purchase an item through a link I provide here, I receive a commission.
 I would NEVER recommend anything I do not use and love, but I want to be honest and clear about the process, so I include this note every time I have Amazon links.
 Thanks for reading, everyone!